pink-junkjard/hyperfiddle/README.md

 Long story short, your I/O runtime will need to coordinate carefully with your other application infrastructure, in order to make sure this is fast.
 Let's call this infrastructure, your **application engine**.

-Application engine = I/O runtime implementation + infrastructure to make it fast.
+`Application engine = I/O runtime implementation + infrastructure to make it fast`

 ## Details of an application engine